plan44/p44utils/README.md

 p44utils are licensed under the GPLv3 License (see COPYING).

-If that's a problem for your particular application, I am open to provide a commercial license, please contact me at [luz@plan44.ch](mailto:luz@plan44.ch).
+Some of the p44utils make use of third party project's code, of which some have a differing (compatible) license.

-Some of the p44utils make use of third party project's code (e.g. civetweb, sqlitepp, rpi_ws281x), which is under less strict licenses such as MIT or BSD.
-This code is included in the "thirdparty" subfolder.
-Please see the LICENSE files or license header comments in the individual projects included in that folder.
+Please see the LICENSE files and/or license header comments in the sources directly included under thirdparty/ or submodules on the main project level.

 Features